-The opposition procedure is identical to that followed where the SPTO raises objections to the application: the applicant will be notified of the opposition and given the opportunity to respond, and the SPTO will then decide whether to grant or refuse registration and publish its decision in the Industrial Property Official Gazette.
+The SPTO will then decide whether to grant or refuse registration and publish its decision in the Industrial Property Official Gazette.
 Again, the decision may be appealed through an administrative appeal procedure within one month of publication.

 Any unsuccessful party in an administrative appeal process before the SPTO may lodge an appeal before the contentious administrative courts within two months of publication of the SPTO's administrative appeal decision in the Industrial Property Official Gazette.